the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-hr-structure.md

 The resources section points the reader to other sources where they can learn more about the concepts discussed in the chapter and shows them related topics to explore.

 > Please note that making chapters follow this structure may require splitting some of the existing content into new files.
-> These files should be updated in the Table of Contents in the `_toc.yml` file.
+> References to these files should be updated in the Table of Contents in the `_toc.yml` file.

 (ch-consistency-hr-structure-three)=